Dogs In Therapy

 Another gain for having a dog in the room during therapy has to do with a dog's being-ness.
 It seems that what dogs are thinking and how they're feeling is advantageous to us humans when we share space with them, which humans have done for at least the past 10,000 years (Perri, Feuerborn, Frantz, & Witt, 2021).
 I agree with those who believe that there’s a lot more going on in the minds of animals than we give them credit for (de Waal, 2016).

-Sigmund Freud used to have dogs in the room when he saw patients.
+Sigmund Freud had dogs in the room when he saw patients.

-According to Temple Grandin (Grandin & Johnson, 2005), his favorite dog could tell time; she let him know when a session was over.
+According to Temple Grandin (Grandin & Johnson, 2005), his favorite dog could tell time and let him know when a session was over.

 Bibliography